This takes me back to my childhood and my frequent visits to the grandparent’s village, the colourful doors were such a feature of each house.

 Door Hardware

-Every door requires hardware, just for basic understanding, commonly they will be hinges, door closer, handles, lockset to a minimum.
-In more detail, all the hardware will be specific to the use and material of doors, for example, we need a panic bar for fire doors and mop plate at the bottom of toilet doors.
+Every door requires hardware, just for basic understanding, commonly there will be hinges, door closers, handles, and locksets to a minimum.
+In more detail, all the hardware will be specific to the use and material of doors, for example, we need a panic bar for fire doors and a mop plate at the bottom of toilet doors.
 It’s extremely important to have the right set of hardware for each and every door.

 Fire Doors